My True Love For Film And Acting by Lillee Jean

 My love of the arts goes way back, and I am quite grateful for the opportunities that have presented themselves in my path to guide me where I am today.

-Every experience, from memorable school performances to producing my inaugural stop-motion film at 17 years old (written at 16 years old), meticulously paved the way to my current professional endeavors as an actress and director.
+Every experience, from memorable performances to producing my inaugural stop-motion film at 17 years old (written at 16 years old), meticulously paved the way to my current professional endeavors as an actress and director.

-Written in 2023.
+Written in 2023, Edited in 2025.
 For more about Lillee Jean Trueman visit: https://www.lilleejean.com/about

-Early Stop Motion Film
+Early Stop Motion Film and Education

 These were the exact moments I experienced an overwhelming sense of fulfillment, like an engine ignited.
-I recall vividly creating an ice skating competition scenario for the girls, and I even had an intense magazine competition between them, too.
+I recall vividly creating an ice skating competition scenario for the girls, and I even had an intense competition between them, too.
+They were unstoppable!
+Every carefully pieced-together photographic stop-motion segment, layered with my voice-over, represented a huge dive into filmmaking.

-My Early On Stage Theatre Performances
+My Early On-Stage Theatre Performances

-Growing up, I performed in many school theatrical shows, including a show of The Nutcracker and a dance show inspired by The Wizard of Oz.
+Growing up, I performed in many theatrical shows, including a show of The Nutcracker and a dance show inspired by The Wizard of Oz.
 It was inspiring for me to see modern dance, jazz, and storytelling through movement in the performances.
 I had the opportunity to learn so much, and I seized it!
+Performing a traditional Korean Fan Dance in flowing hanbok silk, or harmonizing in a Mary Poppins chorus that soared, had me savoring every pulse-racing second.
+These moments honed my dramatic core, teaching me that true presence isn't performed.
+Presence is forged in shared stories and, vision.

 My First Short Film Ever